DMIT-2018/DMIT-2018.github.io/demos/Northwind/CustomerOrders/ReadMe.md

 ## Open the Sales Page

-The first visit to the Sales page simply displays a list of existing customers the the employee can select from to view the customer's order history or to create a new order for the customer.
+The first visit to the Sales page simply displays a list of existing customers that the employee can select from to view the customer's order history or to create a new order for the customer.

 > ![Sales Page - First Visit](./images/First-Visit.png)